 The international and comparative focus which characterises all of the courses taught within this programme aims to enable students to understand and interpret today?s global reality, while also allowing them to grasp and critically assess its complexities.

 Furthermore, this Programme aims at providing graduates with a sound knowledge of English: students will be able to constantly practice it by attending lectures, actively participating in class (e.g. thanks to exercises and/or other written/oral activities), as well as taking written and oral exams in English.

-To be able to sit for the exams included in the degree programme, students are required to demonstrate their English language proficiency at level B2 within the Common European Framework of Reference for Languages (CEFR).
-This level can be assessed in the following ways:
+To be able to sit the exams included in the degree programme, students must be proficient in English at a B2 level under the Common European Framework of Reference for Languages (CEFR).
+This proficiency level may be certified as follow:

-Students who do not take the Placement Test within the end of October and students who fail the SLAM end-of-course test within six attempts will have to obtain a language certificate to be able to register for and take any exam included in the degree programme.
+Students who do not sit the Placement Test within the end of October and students who fail the SLAM end-of-course test within six attempts will have to obtain an outside paid certification to be able to register for and sit any exam included in the degree programme.

 Italian language test.

 Furthermore, before graduating, students need to possess a minimal competence in the Italian language.
 To this end, enrolled students meet with the Programme?s tutor who determines whether they need to take a placement test aimed at assessing their knowledge of Italian.
 Students who hold an upper secondary school diploma from an Italian (or Italian taught) course are exempted from the placement test, as are those who hold a language certificate.
 In case they do not already have those competences, students will be addressed to take the Italian language amongst the choice of 3-credit courses of Additional language skills.

 Course attendance is highly recommended.

 The tuition fees for students enrolled in Bachelor's, Master's and single-cycle degree programmes are divided into two instalments with different calculation methods and payment schedules: